dart-backend/belatuk-common-utilities/packages/pub_sub/README.md

   belatuk_pub_sub: ^6.0.0
 ```

-Then, be sure to run `pub get` in your terminal.
+Then, be sure to run `dart pub get` in your terminal.

 ## Usage